 Leonardo da Vinci’s Monalisa is displayed at the Louvre museum, along with more then 350,000 other historical and arts items.
 The Louvre is the world’s MOST visited museum.
 If you are an arts museum lover, then plan for 2-3 hour stay here.

-The historical elements of the displayed items and the structure comes from the royal family (Louvre palace), the painters and the art history.
+The historical elements of the displayed items and the structure come from the royal family (Louvre Palace), the painters and the art history.
 Book a comprehensive 3 hour tour of the Louvre

 Don’t forget to spend sometime at the Arc de Triomphe Carrousel after to watch the Eiffel Tower glow in night lights.
 There are a lot of restaurants and cafes by the Lourve museum for dinner.